EnzoAndree/Tutorial-GM-CRG/DeNovoAssembly.md

 	cd demospades/
 	spades.py -s merged.assembled.fastq --threads 4 --careful --cov-cutoff auto -o spades_assembled

+###At this point you can go do something else, make a coffee ☕️ or whatever, because this will take 5 or 6 hours.

-Inside of folder that you set before "spades_assembled", you have a lot of files, in summary, you output files and in consequence your final assembly are content in 2 files, **contigs.fasta** and **scaffolds.fasta**, this is, the **contigs** and **scaffolds** of assembly respectively
+When SPAdes finished, inside of folder that you set before "spades_assembled", you have a lot of files, in summary, you output files and in consequence your final assembly are content in 2 files, **contigs.fasta** and **scaffolds.fasta**, this is, the **contigs** and **scaffolds** of assembly respectively

 ## And now what?